 The Tissot homepage speaks for itself without any introduction in terms of what their website offers.
 This shows that you only need a landing page that speaks for itself, directly and to the point if you offer great products.

 Tissot knew they had to demonstrate their luxury and elegance in the best possible way, so they created a video landing page that would make their visitors’ jaws drop the minute they stepped foot on their homepage.

 Ferrari is a name synonymous with top-of-the-line sport vehicles, and their video helps embody their personality and deliver a mesmerizing landing page.

 Their landing page features an inspiring, dynamic video showcasing their product that is sure to hook the interest of prospective customers.

 Entering the page, you’re instantly presented with the offer and encouraged to get started.
-With this, the friction is removed around making a decision, allowing people to take action more quickly.
+With this, friction is removed around deciding, allowing people to act more quickly.

 There’s a lot of information out there and not enough time, so your landing pages have to cut through the noise, and that is something that Ferrari understands.

 The video landing page for business management tool Odoo focuses on three things only: Getting attention, engaging visitors, and converting them into paying customers.